- Min. Commission Fee US Stocks

-With Stock CFDs (Contract for Difference), you do not own the underlying stock or asset but are simply purchasing a contract which allows you to speculate on the price movements of the underlying stock.
-With share trading, when you purchase a stock, you have legal ownership of the stock.
-In Singapore, you may be required to open a CDP (Central Depository) account where the stocks are held in this account under your name.
-The same applies for other asset classes as well, so while you may trade outright stocks, FX, commodities, ETFs, some brokers offer CFDs products on these assets.
-Another thing to note is that CFDs are a leveraged product, so which means you are only required to deposit a percentage of the actual notional amount of the asset you are purchasing and you profits or losses can be magnified.
-For example, if the margin requirement of a product is 2% and you what to buy an asset that costs SGD$100,000.
-You will only need S$2,000 of your own funds.
-If the asset appreciates by 1% and is now worth S$101,000, it means you have made $1,000 from your $2,000 - a return of 50%.
-Another way of looking at it is this way.
-A 2% margin means you are leveraged 50 times (1 / 2%), so your profits and losses are multiplied 50 times for a 1% move in the asset, 100 times for 2% move and so forth.
+What is the difference between stocks CFDs and stocks?
+When you trade stock CFDs (Contract for Difference), you do not buy or sell the actual stock but are simply purchasing a contract which allows you to speculate its price movements.
+Share trading, on the other hand, is when you purchase a stock and have legal ownership of the stock – either in your personal CDP (Central Depository Singapore) account where purchased stocks are held in your name, or your custodian account managed by your brokerage firm.
+The same applies for other asset classes as well, so you may find FX CFDs, commodities CFDs, ETF CFDs, and more.
+No matter which asset class, CFDs are leveraged products – meaning you will only have to deposit a fraction of the actual asset value per trade.
+This way, you are trading on margin – and while your profits will be magnified, your losses will be, too.
+Take for instance, if the margin requirement of stock CFDs at your brokerage is 2%, and you want to buy an asset with a total value of SGD$100,000, you will only essentially need to fork out S$2,000 from your funds to trade this stock CFD of choice.
+If the total asset value appreciates by 1% and is now worth S$101,000, it theoretically means you have gained $1,000 from your $2,000 – or a return of 50%.
+That's to say, a 2% margin means you are leveraged 50 times (1 / 0.02), so your profits and losses are multiplied 50 times for a 1% move in the asset, or 100 times for 2% move, and so forth.

-When investing, the key is diversification.
-If you were to invest in one or two stocks and these companies go bankrupt, you will likely lose all the money you have invested in these stocks.
-Hence to lower your risk, the idea is to buy different stocks where the ideal number to have in your portfolio is approximately 20 to 30 stocks.
-Alternatively, you can diversify by investing in different asset classes such as bonds, currency and REITs and not stick to solely stock investing.
-Another option would be to invest in ETFs or mutual funds which are diversified in nature.
+When investing, the key to a balanced risk profile is diversification.
+Take this simple example: if you were to invest all your funds in one or two stocks and these companies go bankrupt, you will likely lose all the money you have invested.
+To lower your risk, you would want to buy different stocks, or approximately 20 to 30 stocks.
+Alternatively, you can diversify your investment portfolio by investing in different asset classes such as bonds, currencies, and REITs instead of sticking to only conventional stock investing.
+Finally, consider investing in ETFs or mutual funds which are diversified in nature.
 Here are the steps to start trading stocks in Singapore:

 An investment portfolio that’s property diversified will exhibit the following characteristics:

-In a nutshell, CFD stands for Contracts of Difference whereby 2 parties agree to exchange the difference in the value of a specific asset from the time the position is opened until it’s closed.
-When you buy or sell a position, you can incur profit or losses depending on the direction the market moves.
-Given that a CFD is a derivative product, its value is based on an underlying asset.
-However, CFD trading may not be suitable for everyone and can result in losses that exceed your deposits, so please ensure that you fully understand the risks involved.
-Also, do take note of the overnight financing charges, an important difference between CFD trading and share trading, which can significantly reduce your profits.
-Some popular CFD Products Include:
+CFD stands for Contracts of Difference where two parties agree to exchange the difference in value of a specific asset from the time that the position is opened until it is closed.
+When you buy or sell a position, you can incur profit or losses depending on the market movements.
+Given that a CFD is a derivative product, its value is always based on an underlying asset.
+However, CFD trading may not be suitable for everyone and can result in losses that exceed your deposits.
+So, please ensure that you fully understand the risks involved.
+Do take note that there will be overnight financing charges – an important fee in CFD trading which can significantly affect your profits.
+Some popular CFD products include: